-When a company redeems a bond by paying back the money it borrowed and you make a profit because the amount you paid for the bond is less than the amount the company paid you to redeem the bond, that profit should be included on your Australian tax return as other income at item 22 on your tax return (supplementary section).
-See the example on this page.
+When a company redeems a bond by paying back the money it borrowed and you make a profit because the amount you paid for the bond is less than the amount the company paid you to redeem the bond, that profit should be included on your tax return (supplementary section) at item 24 Other income.
+See example 17 in the next column.
 That profit is not treated as a capital gain.

-When a company redeems a bond by paying back the money it borrowed and you make a loss because you paid more for the bond than the amount the company paid you when the company redeemed the bond, in most instances you can claim a deduction equal to the amount of the loss on your Australian tax return as an 'other deduction' at item D15 on your tax return (supplementary section).
+When a company redeems a bond by paying back the money it borrowed and you make a loss because you paid more for the bond than the amount the company paid you when the company redeemed the bond, in most instances you can claim a deduction equal to the amount of the loss on your tax return (supplementary section) at item D16 Other deductions.
 It is not usually treated as a capital loss.

-If you sell a company bond to someone else before the company repays the money that it borrowed and you make a profit, that profit should be included on your tax return (supplementary section) as other income at item 22.
+If you sell a company bond to someone else before the company repays the money that it borrowed and you make a profit, that profit should be included on your tax return (supplementary section) at item 24 Other income.
 That profit is not treated as a capital gain.

-If you sell a company bond to someone else before the company repays the money it borrowed and you make a loss, in most instances you can claim a deduction equal to that loss on your tax return (supplementary section) as an 'other deduction' at item D15.
+If you sell a company bond to someone else before the company repays the money it borrowed and you make a loss, in most instances you can claim a deduction equal to that loss on your tax return (supplementary section) at item D16 Other deductions.
 It is not usually treated as a capital loss.